defold/doc/docs/en/manuals/project-settings.md

 input_method
 : Specifies which method to use to get keyboard input on Android devices.
 Valid options are `KeyEvent` (old method) and `HiddenInputField` (new). `KeyEvent` by default.

+immersive_mode
+: If set, hides the navigation and status bars and lets your app capture all touch events on the screen.

 ## OS X

 app_icon